 - Deep Psychological Insights

 Even the psychology, how Rust understands and explains people, is at the level of some of the very best psychology books available.

 Workplace Poker is the best book on career advancement that I have ever read at the time of writing this review.

-It not only tackles the games and politics, but also the mindsets of winners and the keys to top performance.
+Dan Rust not only tackles the games and politics but also the mindsets of winners and the keys to top performance.